TheBlueA/Notes/ksh.md

 ### get random password
 ```
 openssl rand -base64 8
-   8 is length
 ```
+NOTE:
+8 is length( Base64 then then produces **four bytes of output for every three bytes of input** – meaning that the number on the command line should be **3/4 of the desired password length** )